Scott Burkhart, PsyD $$

-Scott Burkhart, Psy.D., is a neuropsychologist at Children’s Health℠ Andrews Institute for Orthopaedics and Sports Medicine who specializes in concussion treatment and management.
+Scott O. Burkhart, Psy.D., is a neuropsychologist at Children’s Health℠ Andrews Institute for Orthopaedics and Sports Medicine who specializes in concussion treatment and management.

 Dr. Burkhart earned his doctoral degree at George Fox University in Oregon.
 He then completed specialized fellowship training in concussion management at University of Pittsburgh Medical Center.
 He is one of the few neuropsychologists in Texas with advanced training in sports concussions in pediatric patients.

 When concussions are treated appropriately, athletes should be on a course for a strong recovery.
 I enjoy helping kids return to sports safely and get back to what they love doing.